edasaruhan/FTL_LLM_Baheer_Noori/Assignment2/Q2: Natural Language Processing Project/report.md

 ## Methodology

 ### Data Collection
-The dataset used for this project is related to climate change, comprising textual descriptions and corresponding labels indicating whether the text is positive or negative towards climate action.
+The dataset used for this project is the **Climate Fever Dataset** (`climate_fever_dataset.csv`).
+This dataset comprises textual descriptions related to climate change, along with corresponding labels indicating whether the text is positive or negative towards climate action.
+The dataset includes the following columns:
+- `text_column`: Contains the textual data.
+- `label_column`: Contains the labels (1 for positive sentiment, 0 for negative sentiment).

 ### Text Embeddings
 1. **Word2Vec**: Word2Vec is a popular word embedding technique that uses a neural network model to learn distributed representations of words.
 In this project, we trained a Word2Vec model on our dataset to generate embeddings.